Wake Family Law

 • Send secure documents

-You are here: Home / Answering Your Questions / FAQs about child support
+You are here: Home / Answering Your Questions / Answering Your FAQs About Child Support

 How do I determine the amount of child support I should pay or receive?